Skip to main content

 Not necessarily.

-For many focal lengths—especially 50mm, 85mm, and telephotos—performance remains excellent.
+For many focal lengths, especially 50mm, 85mm and telephoto lenses, performance remains excellent.

 However, for landscape or architectural photography, where edge-to-edge sharpness is essential, Nikon Z lenses clearly have the edge.